Walt Whitman — one of the greatest American poets — died on March 26,1892.

 casual look upon you and then averts his face,

 Leaving it to you to prove and define it,

 Expecting the main things from you.

-UPDATED MAY 2021: To clean up formatting and SEO.
+UPDATED December 2021: To clean up formatting and additional poems.